sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/troubleshooting.md

 ## When are issues related to code-intelligence?

+If the [LSIF indexer](/indexers) is one that we build and maintain.

 A customer issue should **definitely** be routed to code intelligence if any of the following are true.

 - Precise code intelligence queries are slow